 Looking for the best places to live in London?
+Right, but where to move to in London?
 Many people, from individuals to large families, move there for job opportunities or for a fresh start.
 London is a popular city worldwide, with thousands of tourists being attracted to this fast-moving location every year.
 There are hundreds of sights to see and several different attractions where you can experience pieces of history or take great photos.

 Of course, with a city so big, it can be difficult to figure out where you want to live.
 The purpose of this list is to give readers a rough idea of some of the more popular locations to live in London, with the hope to take away some of the stress you might be feeling if you’re looking to move to England’s capital city.

 There are many different reasons that people want to move to London.
 Despite its reputation for being a tad expensive – especially in the case of renting or buying a property there – it’s not the most expensive place in the world to live; and even if your rent is a bit steep, you’ll find countless markets and wholesale places to make living a bit easier.

 Not only that, but London is perfect for travelling.
 You can take a train from London to practically anywhere else in England, and even take trains across to France with the help of the glorious Eurostar train.